TritonDataCenter/manta-mreq/README.md

 Next steps:
 - Add information for object-fetch requests:
-  - sharks contacted
-    - both called out and in the timeline view
+  - add sharks contacted to timeline view
   - With this, we should be able to show an interesting timeline when we have to PUT an upload to different sets of sharks
 - Try with other types of requests: